-Adventure Bound is GW's outdoor co-curricular program.
-Meet fellow new incoming students, learn more about life at GW, and build lasting memories in the great outdoors.
+Adventure Bound is GW's outdoor co-curricular, pre-orientation experience for new, incoming first-year students.
+Meet fellow students, learn more about life at GW, and build lasting memories in the great outdoors.
 Each Adventure Bound is led by experienced student guides to help you transition to GW and college life.
-Adventure Bound is open to undergraduate students that are new to GW, including transfer and international students!
-Registration opens July 22, 2020 at 12:00pm EDT.
-Space is limited and will be available on a first come, first serve basis.
-A waitlist will be created if the program fills.

 "I loved the bonding and friendship that evolved from the shared experiences.
 Being with everyone and fostering these new connections made it completely worth it."